TencentARC/SmartEdit/README.md

 ```
 @article{huang2023smartedit,
   title={SmartEdit: Exploring Complex Instruction-based Image Editing with Multimodal Large Language Models},
-  author={Yuzhou, Huang and Liangbin, Xie and Xintao, Wang and Ziyang, Yuan and Xiaodong, Cun and Yixiao, Ge and Jiantao, Zhou and Chao, Dong and Rui, Huang and Ruimao, Zhang and Ying, Shan},
+  author={Huang, Yuzhou and Xie, Liangbin and Wang, Xintao and Yuan, Ziyang and Cun, Xiaodong and Ge, Yixiao and Zhou, Jiantao and Dong, Chao and Huang, Rui and Zhang, Ruimao and Shan, Ying},
-  booktitle={arXiv preprint arxiv:2312.04461},
+  booktitle={arXiv preprint arxiv:2312.06739},
   year={2023}
 }
 ```